-Where applicable
+146 Where applicable

-What is the site / p property currently used for?
-What was the site / property previous sly used for?
-If the site is vacant cease? or derelict when d id the previous use • gs on the site pleassition to whether the are likely to be reta e buildings are in us e Planning history (pl previous planning a this site) What are the surro ounding land uses?
-Proposed Uses ou wish the site to be er an alternative use.
-Residential Employment Retail Commercial Leisure Other (Please identify use) Preferred Use Potential Capacity No. dwellings: (SqM) (SqM) (SqM) Alternative Use Has any masterplar nning or design wo k been undertaker for this site? r this site?
-Yes Has this been made e available to the C ouncil?
-Yes □ No □ Please provide information in relation to any benefits that this would provide the local community (eg affordable homes or a community facility).
-Please highlight how this proposal would contribute to the delivery or the Halton Local Plan.
-Please provide any relation to the type phasing of develope or businesses that forward.
+What is the site / property currently used for?
+What was the site / property previously used for?
+If the site is vacant or derelict when did the previous use cease?
+If there are buildings on the site please provide information in relation to whether the buildings are in use and whether they are likely to be retained.
+Planning history (please include details of any existing or previous planning applications or permissions relating to this site) What are the surrounding land uses?

+Proposed Uses Please indicate the preferred use that you would like the site to be considered for (if you wish the site to be considered for a mix of uses, please tick all that apply), please also identify if you would consider an alternative use.
+Residential Employment Retail Commercial Leisure Other (Please identify use) Preferred Use Potential Capacity No. dwellings: (SqM) (SqM) (SqM) Alternative Use Has any masterpla nning or design wo rk been undertaker for this site?
+Yes 🗆 No 🗆 Has this been made e available to the C ouncil?
+Yes 🗆 No 🗆 Please provide info this would provide homes or a comm the local communi to any benefits tha ity (eg affordable It Please highlight how the delivery or the Please provide any further information that is available in relation to the type, size or scale of the development, the phasing of development and the developers, organisations or businesses that may be involved in bringing this site forward. e

 Physical Constraints

 Please tell us about any known constraints that may need to be considered when developing this site.

-Yes No Don't Know Nature and severity of constraint Action needed, timescales and progress Confirmed by technical study or by service provided
+Yes No No Don't Know Nature and severity of constraint Action needed, timescales and progress Confirmed by technical study or by service provided

-pi ogi ess Yes No
+pi 08i 000 Yes No

 Flood Risk & Drainage

 Ground Conditions

 Heritage (Listed Building etc)

 Habitats (Protected Species etc)

 Landscape (TPOs, Ancient Woodland etc)

 Services (Water, ICT, Energy etc)

 Pollution (AQMA, contaminated land)

 Ransom Strip or Covenants

 Other (please define)

 Policy Designation

-Please tell us about any known policy designations that may need to be considered when developing this site (e.g.